The purpose of psychotherapy is to set people free.

 How do I know that you are the right counsellor for me?

-If you have browsed through my website and my LinkedIn profile and feel that elements of my practice, qualifications, research, and work resonate with you, we may be able to work well together.
-I make it a point to share my style of working with you at the Assessment Phone Call and the Initial Appointment, and welcome any questions or concerns you have.
-Ultimately, the best deciding factor to answer this is how you experience our rapport, and if you find the space conducive to your emotional and psychosocial wellbeing.
+If you have browsed through my website, CV and LinkedIn profile and feel that elements of my practice, qualifications, and research resonate with you, we may be able to work well together.
+I make it a point to share my style of working with you at the Assessment Phone Call and the Initial Appointment, and welcome all your questions and concerns.
+Ultimately, the best deciding factor is how you experience our rapport, and if you find the space conducive to your emotional and psychosocial wellbeing.

 What styles of therapy do you follow and practice?